truenas/documentation/static/includes/NPIV.md

 * Two physical interfaces are each assigned *4* virtual ports.
 * Two tunables are required, one for each physical interface.

-After creating the tunables, the configured number of virtual ports shows on **Sharing > Block Shares (iSCSI) > Fibre Channel Ports** screen so they can be associated with targets, and they are also advertised to the switch so zoning can be configured on the switch.
+After creating the tunables and rebooting, the configured number of virtual ports shows on **Sharing > Block Shares (iSCSI) > Fibre Channel Ports** screen so they can be associated with targets, and they are also advertised to the switch so zoning can be configured on the switch.

 After associating a virtual port with a target, add it to the **Target** tab of [Reporting]({{< relref "/UIReference/ReportingGraphs.md" >}}) so you can view its bandwidth usage.